jssql1234/docs-sqlpay/docs/usage/tools/maintain-diy.md

 6. Click **Save** button and click X to Close.

-7. Select the Item just created (eg Overtime_Max_Rate) and click Ok button.
+7. Select the Item just created (eg. Overtime_Max_Rate) and click Ok button.

 8. Done & **Remember** to set it at **Maintain Overtime**.